 Lee decided to move up to 125 pounds and challenge strawweight champion Xiong Jing Nan for her title in a bid to become a double champion.
-Originally slated for November, Lee had to bow out of the proposed fight due to a back injury, per MMAJunkie.com's Fernanda Prates.
+Originally slated for November, Lee had to bow out of the proposed fight because of a back injury, per MMAJunkie.com's Fernanda Prates.

 Xiong is bigger, stronger and has multiple knockouts on her 13-1 record.
-The 31-year-old is in her athletic prime, and shutting down the hype of Angela Lee would only bolster her stock.
-It would also be the biggest victory in Chinese MMA history-making "The Panda" a marketable star throughout Asia.
+The 31-year-old is in her athletic prime, and shutting down Lee's hype would only bolster her stock.
+It would also be the biggest victory in Chinese MMA history, making "The Panda" a marketable star throughout Asia.

-ONE Championship is not gifting their most recognizable talent an easy fight.
+ONE Championship is not gifting its most recognizable talent an easy fight.
 It is a true champion vs. champion showdown that carries more significant risks for the challenger than the champion.
-This is the kind of fight legacies are built upon, and Lee is hoping to stake her claim as one of the best fighters, pound-for-pound, in the world.
+This is the kind of fight legacies are built upon, and Lee is hoping to stake her claim as one of the best pound-for-pound fighters in the world.

 They say that the sky is the limit, but that may be setting the ceiling too low for Lee.
 The future is as bright as she wants it to be.